 Skiing in Zakopane

 Zakopane is considered the epicentre of not only skiing in Krakow but also skiing in Poland as a whole.
 It owns the epithet of “The Winter Capital of Poland”, has the bulk of the most famous ski resorts close to Krakow and even had a (withdrawn) Winter Olympics bid in its name.
-It’s for all those reasons and more that we’d recommend it as the best base if you’re looking for a more ski-orientated holiday with a bit of Krakow on the side.
+It’s for all those reasons and more that we’d recommend it as the best base if you’re looking for a more ski-orientated holiday with a bit of Krakow on the side – as opposed to vice versa.
 Its resorts range from high-up mountain bowls to single-slope options for beginners.

 Kasprowy Weirch is served by a single gondola that goes from the small village of Kuznice just outside of Zakopane.
 That takes you up to the summit where four runs start.
 Some are on the north-west facing side, with a single chairlift linking the bottom of a bowl to the top.
 Others go down the north-east side, running from a ridge on the border with Slovakia to the base station.
 We’d recommend getting to the gondola as early as you can because it’s not just for skiiers – a ride to the top of Kasprowy is popular year-round with travellers, too.
 Oddly, that can have the effect of keeping Kasprowy nice and quiet and it’s quite unusual to ever have to queue once you’ve made it to the top station.